ahill6/src/doc/about.md

 A simple multi-objective rule engine.

-What ahppens on line 2?
+What happens on line 2?